House panel accuses Barr of contempt as Trump invokes executive privilege

 House Speaker Nancy Pelosi, the top Democrat in Congress, said Trump’s moves to thwart House subpoenas were obstructing oversight by lawmakers and inquiries into Russian election interference.

 “Every single day the president is making the case.
-He’s becoming self-impeachable,” Pelosi told the Washington Post, referring to the impeachment process in Congress to remove a president from office.
+He’s becoming self-impeachable,” Pelosi told the Washington Post.
 Pelosi added that Barr, who last week also refused to testify before the House panel, should be held in contempt of Congress.
 She last week accused Barr of committing a crime by lying to lawmakers.

 Trump has filed lawsuits meant to block House subpoenas seeking some of his financial and business records, and his administration refused to disclose his subpoenaed tax returns.
 In a letter obtained by Reuters last week, White House legal counsel Emmet Flood asserted that Trump has the right to instruct his advisers not to testify before congressional oversight probes related to the Mueller investigation.